-- (3) The strategies for reaching the targeted environmental objective of this Plan are as follows: - (a) reserve all water in excess of the long-term average annual extraction limit and long-term average sustainable diversion limit for the environment,
+- (3) The strategies for reaching the targeted environmental objectives of this Plan are as follows: - (a) establish and maintain compliance with a long-term average annual extraction limit and a long-term average sustainable diversion limit,

 Note.
-Part 4 of this Plan reserves all water remaining above the long-term average annual extraction limit and long-term average sustainable diversion limit for the environment.
-This contributes to the protection of target ecological populations.
+Part 6 of this Plan sets out the provisions for maintaining compliance with the long-term average annual extraction limit and the long-term average sustainable diversion limit.

-(b) reserve a portion of natural flows to partially mitigate alterations to natural flow regimes in the water source,
+(b) reserve a portion of flows to partially mitigate alterations to natural flow regimes in the water source,

-- 1 Flow regimes is defined in the Dictionary. - The provisions in Division 2 of Part 8 of this Plan establish daily access rules that manage the take of water from the water source. - (c) restrict the take of water from in-river and off-river pools when the volume of that water is less than full containment volume,
+- 1 Flow regimes is defined in the Dictionary. - The provisions in Division 2 of Part 8 of this Plan establish daily access rules that manage the take of water from the water source. - (c) restrict the take of water from a natural pool, lagoon or lake when the volume of that water is less than full containment volume,